 A trip out West is not complete without an outing to one of the region's ghost towns.
-Saint Elmo, southwest of Buena Vista, is the best-known ghost town in the region but Turret, Winfield and Vicksburg are worth noting.
+St. Elmo, southwest of Buena Vista, is the best-known ghost town in the region but Turret, Winfield and Vicksburg are worth noting.
 On roads through the backcountry, you may also find relics of old towns that no longer exist on present-day maps, monuments to boom and bust mining cycles of the past 120 years.
 Virtually all the old buildings are privately owned.
-Leave the buildings as you found them.
+Please leave the buildings as you found them.

 When your body's ready to relax after a mountain hike, bike ride or raft excursion, take it to the hot springs.
 Hot springs pools are available at Mount Princeton Hot Springs located at Nathrop.
 Soaking pool, lap pool and creekside pool as well as upper pool and water slide are available.
 The soaking pool, lap pool and creekside pool are open year round.
 The upper pool and water slide is open daily Memorial weekend through Labor Day weekend.
-Usually open weekends only in June.

 Both are located in the historic Old Chaffee County Courthouse on East Main.
 Buena Vista Heritage Museum offers a bit of history on the town and its people.
 Artifacts include old clothing, antique furniture, a rock collection and Buena Vista school pictures from when the courthouse was a school.